Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Go Hike to Old Man of Storr, Isle of Skye, Scotland, UK

-Of all the things to do on Skye, hiking up to Old Man of Storr is a top activity!
-There are two paths that lead up to Old Man Storr – and both continue on to a naturally elevated viewpoint that provides an outstanding vista of the rock formation.
+Of all the things to do on Skye, hiking up to Old Man of Storr is a premier activity!
+There are two paths to choose from – both continue to a elevated viewpoint that provides an outstanding vista of the rock formation.

 Views of Old Man Storr while on the Hike, Skye, Scotland

-We recommend taking the longer, sloping route, rather than the steep and crowded path that ascends directly toward Old Man.
-In addition to Old Man Storr, points of interest along the route are the Sanctuary (at the base of the towering cliffs), Needle Rock (also called The Cathedral and recognizable by the hole eroded in the rock near the top) and views across the bay to Raasay Island.
+Additional points of interest along the route are the Sanctuary (at the base of the towering cliffs), Needle Rock (also called The Cathedral and recognizable by the hole in the rock) and views across the bay.

-There is a parking lot (with paid parking) at the trailhead, as well as free toilets.
-The trailhead can also be reached by bus #57.
+There is a pay-for-parking lot at the trailhead, as well as free toilets.
+This spot can also be reached by bus #57 from Portree.

 #2 Gaze at Kilt Rock and Mealt Falls